ASHA remains an independent, unbiased source of information on sexual health. We are guided by science, not ideology. READ MORE.

 When an individual contracts herpes, the immune system responds by developing antibodies to fight the virus: IgG and IgM.
 Blood tests can look for and detect these antibodies—not the virus itself.
 IgG appears soon after infection and stays in the blood for life.
 IgM is actually the first antibody that appears after infection, but it may disappear thereafter.

-IgM tests are not recommended because of three serious problems:
+IgM tests are not recommended for several reasons:

-• In addition, IgM tests cannot accurately distinguish between HSV-1 and HSV-2 antibodies, and thus very easily provide a false positive result for HSV-2.
-This is important in that most of the adult population in the U.S. already has antibodies to HSV-1, the primary cause of oral herpes.
-A person who only has HSV-1 may receive a false positive for HSV-2.
+• IgM tests can’t accurately distinguish between HSV-1 and HSV-2 antibodies, and can very easily provide a false positive result for HSV-2.
+A person who only has HSV-1 may receive a false positive for HSV-.

 • IgM tests sometimes cross-react with other viruses in the same family, such as varicella zoster virus (VZV) which causes chickenpox or cytomegalovirus (CMV) which causes mono, meaning that positive results may be misleading.

-The accurate herpes blood tests detect IgG antibodies.
+More accurate herpes blood tests detect IgG antibodies.
 Unlike IgM, IgG antibodies can be accurately broken down to either HSV-1 or HSV-2.
 The challenge here is that the time it takes for IgG antibodies to reach detectable levels can vary from person to person.
-For one person, it could take just a few weeks, while it could take a few months for another.
+For one person, it could take just a few weeks.
+For another, it could take a few months for another.
 So even with the accurate tests, a person could receive a false negative if the test is taken too soon after contracting the virus.

 For the most accurate test result, it is recommended to wait 12 – 16 weeks from the last possible date of exposure before getting an accurate, type-specific blood test in order to allow enough time for antibodies to reach detectable levels.

-There are currently several FDA-approved, gG-based blood tests that can give accurate results for herpes.
-Like any blood test, these tests cannot determine whether the site of infection is oral or genital.
+Additionally, a blood test can’t determine whether the site of infection is oral or genital.
+Nearly all cases of oral herpes are caused by HSV-1, but that type can also cause genital herpes.
+A blood test alone can’t tell you whether an HSV-1 infection is oral or genital.
 However, since most cases of genital herpes are caused by HSV-2, a positive result for type-2 antibodies most likely indicates genital herpes.

 Herpes experts H. Hunter Handsfield, MD, and Kees Reitmeijer, MD, PhD, explain the types of herpes tests available, what tests are preferred for those with or without symptoms, and what test to avoid.
 See more of their conversation on sexualhealthTV.org.
 Have a question about herpes you’d like Dr. Handsfield or our other experts to answer?
 Visit Ask the Experts to learn how.